-The need of belongingness is a very powerful lever among players.
-Indeed, the participative, competitive or cooperative aspects are at the heart of the different types of games.
+The need for belongingness is a very powerful lever among players.
+Indeed, the participative, competitive, or cooperative aspects are at the heart of the different types of games.
 Gamers give their opinion on everything and everywhere on the web.
 Whether these are positive or negative… with the excesses that we unfortunately know.

 Esteem Need of Gamers

 The need for esteem can be expressed in many ways.
 Recognition of one’s level of play in terms of skills, for example.
 Whether your game is competitive or not, it is important to value the person’s involvement in your community.
 Acknowledging their contribution is an important recognition for those who are involved.

 Different gaming systems exist and respond to these gamers’ needs (ladder, competition, steam cards, achievement awards…).
 But as a video game studio, you can reward at the community level.
 Forums or Discord servers have tools that allow you to manage gamification and create even more love.
 This is something I regularly also do in my influencer marketing campaign.